 How to Grow a Screw Pine

-Growing screw pine plants is not difficult and the plant will reach heights up to 10 feet when placed in the right conditions.
-However, the variegated screw pine houseplant (Pandanus veitchii) is a dwarf variety that grows no more than 2 feet tall and is an option for those with less space.
-This plant has vibrant green foliage with ivory or yellow stripes.
+Growing screw pine plants is not difficult and the plant will reach heights up to 10 feet (3 m.) when placed in the right conditions.
+However, the variegated screw pine houseplant (Pandanus veitchii) is a dwarf variety that grows no more than 2 feet (0.5 m.) tall and is an option for those with less space.
+This plant has vibrant, green foliage with ivory or yellow stripes.
 Choose a healthy plant that has bright foliage and a solid upright habit.
 If you wish, you can repot your plant when you bring it home as long as you purchase your plant during the growing season.
 Do not repot a dormant plant.
 Choose a pot that is at least 2 inches (5 cm.) larger than the store pot and has drainage holes in the bottom.
 Fill the pot with loamy potting soil.
 Use caution when transferring the plant because they do have spines that may scratch.
 Repot your plant every two or three years as necessary.

 Screw Pine Care Info

 Screw pine plants require filtered sunlight.
 Too much direct sunlight will scorch the leaves.
 Screw pine plants are drought tolerant when mature but require a regular supply of water for the best color display.
 Reduce watering during the dormant season.
-Caring for indoor screw pines also involves providing a rich and loam potting soil with excellent drainage.
+Caring for indoor screw pines also involves providing rich and loamy potting soil with excellent drainage.
 During the growing season, the plant benefits from a weekly diluted liquid fertilizer.
 During the dormant period, fertilize only once a month.

 Gardening tips, videos, info and more delivered right to your inbox!